mongodb/docs-realm/source/get-started/react-native-enable-typescript.rst

 use TypeScript in your project, follow the React Native team's official `TypeScript and React Native guide
 <https://facebook.github.io/react-native/docs/typescript#adding-typescript-to-an-existing-project>`__.
-Realm supports TypeScript natively and integrates easily into a TypeScript project.
+{+service-short+} supports TypeScript natively and integrates easily into a TypeScript project.